bryanwhiting/blog/posts/a-10-week-self-guided-data-science-intro-course.md

 Now you've got 10 blog posts, which is 10 more bullet points on your resume than you had before you started.
 You've learned a ton if you only do 10% of all that's above.

 I've loved the advice I found written up here: [Writing a Tech Resume](2022-11-18-writing-a-tech-resume/index.md).

+Once you have a good resume, find real people to give it to.
+Dont apply blindly online.
+Talk to everyone you know.
+Find people on LinkedIn and message them directly with a personal message.
+Use one of your blog posts in your message to tell them why you're a good fit for their role.
+Perhaps even write a blog post specific to data from their company!

 Good luck!